growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ### Notes on using SES

-GROWI does not allow setting the Region and will attempt to send using us-east-1.
+GROWI does not allow changing the Region and will attempt to send using us-east-1.
-If region other than us-east-1 is used, please consider setting up SMTP on GROWI using the information on the SES side to send mail.
+If region other than us-east-1 is used, consider setting up SMTP on GROWI using the information on SES.

 ### Sending a test mail (only SMTP can be executed)